-- to monitor, discuss and review: - the integrity of the financial information provided by the Company, in particular by reviewing the relevance and consistency of the accounting principles used; - legal and regulatory issues that could have an impact on the annual financial statements; - all financial information about to be published.
-The review involves assessing the correctness, completeness and consistency of financial information; - any major issues regarding accounting principles and financial statement presentation, including any significant changes in the Company's selection or application of accounting principles, and major issues as to the adequacy of the Company's internal controls and any special audit steps adopted in light of material control deficiencies; - analyses prepared by management and/or the statutory auditor setting forth significant financial reporting issues and judgments made in connection with the preparation of the financial statements, including analyses of the effects of alternative methods permitted by IFRS on the financial statements; - methods used to account for significant and unusual transactions where the accounting treatment may be open to different approaches.
-Particular attention should be paid to both the existence of and the justification for any activity carried out by the Company by offshore centres and or through special purpose vehicles; and - the effect of regulatory and accounting initiatives, as well as off balance sheet structures, on the financial statements of the Company. - to review related party transactions of the Company within the meaning of Article 524 of the Belgian Companies Code (e.g. transactions with a controlling shareholder of the Company) and to prepare a report to the Board in accordance with this provision; - to meet periodically with management and with the statutory auditor to review and discuss, prior to publication, the Company's annual audited financial statements and any interim financial statements, including the Company's specific disclosures in its operating and financial review; and c) With respect to the compliance program, the legal and regulatory affairs and the environmental and social responsibilities of the Company to discuss with the Chief Legal & Corporate Affairs Officer and the head of corporate audit
+- to monitor, discuss and review: - the integrity of the financial information provided by the Company, in particular by reviewing the relevance and consistency of the accounting principles used;

+- o legal and regulatory issues that could have an impact on the annual financial statements; - o all financial information about to be published.
+The review involves assessing the correctness, completeness and consistency of financial information; - o any major issues regarding accounting principles and financial statement presentation, including any significant changes in the Company's selection or application of accounting principles, and major issues as to the adequacy of the Company's internal controls and any special audit steps adopted in light of material control deficiencies; - analyses prepared by management and/or the statutory auditor setting forth significant financial reporting issues and judgments made in connection with the preparation of the financial statements, including analyses of the effects of alternative methods permitted by IFRS on the financial statements; - o methods used to account for significant and unusual transactions where the accounting treatment may be open to different approaches.
+Particular attention should be paid to both the existence of and the justification for any activity carried out by the Company by offshore centres and or through special purpose vehicles; and - o the effect of regulatory and accounting initiatives, as well as off balance sheet structures, on the financial statements of the Company. - to review related party transactions of the Company within the meaning of article 7:97 of the BCC (e.g. transactions with a controlling shareholder of the Company) and to prepare a report to the Board in accordance with this provision; - to meet periodically with management and with the statutory auditor to review and discuss, prior to publication, the Company's annual audited financial statements and any interim financial statements, including the Company's specific disclosures in its operating and financial review; and - to discuss generally the Company's earnings press releases, as well as financial information and earnings guidance, if any, provided to analysts and rating agencies. - c) With respect to the compliance program, the legal and regulatory affairs and the environmental and social responsibilities of the Company - to discuss with the Chief Legal & Corporate Affairs Officer and the head of corporate audit - the operation of the Company's global compliance program, in particular compliance with the Company's Code of Business Conduct, including the Code of Dealing, and the results of any compliance reviews or reports submitted through the whistleblowing platform; - o any significant legal, compliance or regulatory matters that may have a material effect on the financial statements or the Company's business or compliance policies, including material notices to or inquiries received from governmental agencies;